On the Basis of the Hamilton-Jacobi-Bellman Equation in Economic Dynamics: Results

-Then, the following facts are well known.\footnote{Fact 5) can be proved easily.
-The proof of 6) is in ch.2 of Coddington and Levinson (1984).} \begin{enumerate}[1)] \item In addition to the requirements of 3), suppose that $V=U$.
-Then, there uniquely exists a nonextendable solution $x(t)$ of (\ref{CODE}).
+The following facts are well known.\footnote{Fact 5) can be proved easily.
+The proof of 6) is in Ch.2 of Coddington and Levinson \cite{CL1}.} \begin{enumerate}[1)] \item In addition to the requirements of 3), suppose that $V=U$.
+Then, there uniquely exists a nonextendable solution $x(t)$ to (\ref{CODE}).
 Moreover, the domain $I$ of $x(t)$ is relatively open in $\mathbb{R}_+$.